texcoffier/qrbug/DOC/config.md

 Each of these parameters _(besides `dispatcher_id`)_ are optional.

 - **Action ID** : The ID of the action to trigger when this dispatcher deems it necessary.
-- **Selector ID** : The ID of the selector the dispatcher will run to know if the action should be triggered
+- **Selector ID** : The ID of the selector the dispatcher will run to know if the action should be triggered.
+  This selector authorize the user to report the incident about the thing.
 - **incidents** : The ID of the selector filtering the incident list to pass to the action.

 You can delete a dispatcher with `dispatcher_del(dispatcher_id)`.